Actindo-AG/Documentation/RetailSuiteAccounting/Integration/04_ManageFiscalYear.md

 #### Prerequisites

-- The accounting is configured via the configuration wizard, see [Run the accounting wizard](./01_RunAccountingWizard.md).
+The accounting has been configured via the configuration wizard, see [Run the accounting wizard](./01_RunAccountingWizard.md).

 #### Procedure